colbyenbody/toa-puzzle-solver/README.md

-# Example
+# TOA Puzzle Solver
-An example greeter plugin
+A plugin to help player solve the puzzles in TOA.
+In progress.